Tangut language: Vowels

 Miyake reconstructs the vowels differently.
 In his reconstruction, the 95 vowels of Tangut formed from a six-vowel system in Pre-Tangut because of preinitial loss.
 (The two vowels in parentheses appeared only in loanwords from Chinese, and many of the vowels in class III were in complementary distribution with their equivalents in class IV.)

-The classes here is related to those of Chinese rime tables.
+The classes here are related to those of Chinese rime tables.